levp/haproxy-reverse-proxy/README.md

 A `:8404/admin?stats` endpoint exposes various metrics in the form of an HTML page.

+### Logstash: Data filtering and transformation

+The HAProxy server is configured to send the full request body of every incoming request to a Logstash container via syslog.
+Logstash is listening for incoming data on UDP socket and will process the data, potentially sending the output to something like an Apache Kafka topic or simply a file.

 ### HAProxy Exporter: Prometheus metrics

 Scrape endpoint: `:9101/metrics`